-So colder air means we get a higher mass flow rate of air in the gas turbine.
+Colder air means we get a higher mass flow rate of air through the gas turbine.
 This higher mass flow through the turbine means more power generated.

 When it gets hot the opposite effect occurs.
 Power output decreases due to less mass flowing through the turbine.

 Ambient temperature also has an affect on the compressor.
 Colder air improves compressor efficiency.
-This means the compressor consumes less power, leading to a more efficiency gas turbine.
+This means the compressor consumes less power, leading to more power supplied to the generator.

-Effect of ambient temperature on gas turbine performance.
-Source – Rahman et. al (2011) – Thermodynamic performance analysis of gas-turbine power-plant
+Figure 1 - Effect of ambient temperature on gas turbine performance.
+Rahman et. al (2011) - Thermodynamic performance analysis of gas-turbine power-plant

 De Sa & Zubaidy (2011) proposed an empirical relationship for a 265 MW gas turbine.
 This gives us a rough rule of thumb of a 1% efficiency reduction and 5% reduction in output for every 10 °C change.

 For every K rise in ambient temperature above ISO conditions the Gas Turbine loses 0.1% in terms of thermal efficiency and 1.47 MW of its Gross (useful) Power Output.

-This is a problem in hot climates where peak demand for electricity (for space cooling) will occur at the same time as reduced gas turbine output.
+This relationship is a problem hot climates where peak demand will occur at the same time as reduced gas turbine output.
 It’s also a benefit in cold countries where peak often occurs when it’s very cold.